ataul-ui/analysis-for-smart-warehouse/README.md

 # ML-for-IoT-final

-This repository contains the code for the "ML-for-IoT-final" project.
+This is the first repository in the "Building a Smart Factory" series.
-To see this project implemented in an MLOPs / end-to-end way please go to my merlsense repository
+To see the second project please go to this repository.

 ## Description